Fantom-foundation/go-opera/src/poslachesis/README.md

 balance of 0x70210aeeb6f7550d1a3f0e6e1bd41fc9b7c6122b5176ed7d7fe93847dac856cf == 1000000000
 ```

-2. Transfer some amount to another node using `transfer` command
+* Transfer some amount to another node using `transfer` command

 ```sh
 ./lachesis transfer --amount=10000 --receiver=0xf2610eb8185d8120e0e71f0d5f1fc74e3b187646a6a0aee169ca242a6b599fc0
 ```

-Command returns hex of the transaction we have made.
+The command returns hex of the outgoing transaction.

 ```
 0xab92d4dff02c4dc9f52c298a6cef1e7b73c46215c2bb621d6decfe57c1c0af4b
 ```

-3. Check transaction status `info` command and previous hex of the transfer.
+* Check the transaction status using `info` command and previous hex of the transfer.

 ```sh
 ./lachesis info 0xab92d4dff02c4dc9f52c298a6cef1e7b73c46215c2bb621d6decfe57c1c0af4b
 ```

-Will output transaction information and its status.
+Outputs transaction information and it's status.

 ```
 transfer 10000 from 0x70210aeeb6f7550d1a3f0e6e1bd41fc9b7c6122b5176ed7d7fe93847dac856cf to 0xf2610eb8185d8120e0e71f0d5f1fc74e3b187646a6a0aee169ca242a6b599fc0 confirmed
 ```

-4. As soon as transaction status changed to `confirmed` this will result in the balance change.
+* As soon as transaction status changed to `confirmed` this will result in the balance change of both nodes.

 ```
 ./lachesis balance --peer 0xf2610eb8185d8120e0e71f0d5f1fc74e3b187646a6a0aee169ca242a6b599fc0
 ```

-Outputs the balance of the peer we've sended the money.
-Note that while transaction status is uncofirmed there won't be any changes in balance.
+Outputs the balance of the peer we've sent the money.
+Note that while transaction status is unconfirmed there won't be any changes in balance.

 ```
 balance of 0xf2610eb8185d8120e0e71f0d5f1fc74e3b187646a6a0aee169ca242a6b599fc0 == 10000